whosonfirst/whosonfirst-www-api/docs/index.md

+# Who's On First API Documentation

 <a name="intro"></a>
+## Introduction

-The Who's On First API allows developers (and robots) programmatic access to query and retrieve [Who's On First data](https://whosonfirst.mapzen.com/) via a [REST-ish](#cgi) interface.
+The Who's On First API allows developers (and robots) programmatic access to query and retrieve Who's On First data via a [REST-ish](#cgi) interface.

 API methods are dispatched over `HTTP` with one or more query parameters and data is returned in response as [JSON](formats.md#json) by default but you may also specify [CSV](formats.md#csv) or Who's On First's own [meta](formats.md#meta) formatted responses for certain [API methods](methods.md).